anthonykevins/academic-kickstart/content/outreach/Business Network/index.fr.md

  date = 2024-04-06T00:00:00

 # Project summary to display on homepage.
-summary = "It's debatable whether this is more government"
+summary = "It’s debatable whether this is more government"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`